New Zealand Sea Cadet Corps: Ranks

 All active Sea Cadets are able to work towards being promoted.
 The size of each Training Ship dictates the quantity of each rank that a unit is allowed.

-Non-Commissioned Officer Ranks
+Cadet and Non-Commissioned Officer Ranks

-Cadet Non-Commissioned Officer Ranks are based on the RNZN ranks; and are:
+Cadet and Non-Commissioned Officer Ranks are based on the RNZN ranks; and are:

 The CDT prefix/suffix is used to distinguish regular force personnel from those of the Cadet Forces.

 However, whilst not all cadets become NCOs, all get the chance to train and progress through the different levels of training, Ordinary Cadet, 1 Star, 2 Star, and 3 Star levels, by demonstrating knowledge and skills in subjects including cadet forces knowledge, general service knowledge, leadership, firearms safety, and seamanship studies.

 Commissioned Officer Ranks

 Sea Cadet Corps Officers also follow the RNZN Rank structure, and are:

 Note: All instances of Lieutenant are pronounced "Leftenant" in line with the United Kingdom Ministry of Defence pronunciation.

 While New Zealand Cadet Forces Officers hold commissions on behalf the New Zealand Parliament, via the Minister of Defence.
 They are not entitled to be saluted by New Zealand Defence Force personnel.
 Due to the rank emblems being identical other than the "New Zealand" and "Cadet Forces" identifier, occasionally Cadet Force Officers are saluted by NZDF personnel, if this happens Cadet Force Officers are encouraged to return the salute to be polite.

 New Zealand Cadet Force Officers do not hold precedence of rank over NZDF personnel e.g. a Cadet Force Lieutenant Commander has no authority to issue orders to a NZDF Ensign or Non-Commissioned Officers.

 New Zealand Cadet Force Officers continue to undergo training throughout their career, following the yet to be released NZCF 170O.